newrelic-experimental/newrelic-databricks-integration/README.md

 This integration enables you to utilize New Relic directly within your Databricks environment.
 With options to monitor via standalone integration, OpenTelemetry (OTel), or Prometheus, you flexibly choose what best fits your operational needs.

 -  **New Relic Databricks Integration:** A direct connection between Databricks and New Relic, enabling seamless data transfer and analysis capabilities.
 This integration supports `spark metrics`, `databricks queries metrics`, `databricks job runs events`.
 This integration along with New Relic APM agent can pull `logs`, and cluster performance related data as well.

-Depending on the cloud you are using for Databricks, you will be able to install New Relic Infra Agent.
+-  **OpenTelemetry (OTel) Integration:** An open-source observability framework, enabling you to generate and manage telemetry data, supports `spark metrics` from Databricks.
+Please follow the [instructions here](link-to-the-instruction-page) for a detailed guide on how to add initialization scripts for OTEL to your Databricks cluster.

+-  **Prometheus Integration:** A powerful open-source systems monitoring and alerting toolkit which can process metrics from Databricks.
+Support `spark metrics` from Databricks.
+Please follow the [instructions here](link-to-the-instruction-page) for a detailed guide on how to add initialization scripts to your Databricks cluster.

 Pick the option that suits your use-case and follow the associated guide to get started.